The seeds from Krishnamacharya’s and Desikachar’s teachings on Haṭha Yoga are rooted through a personal home practice by:

 rather than just a collection of techniques.”

-I feel personally these are factors which can often drive students to look for stimulus from a new variety of class, or style, or even teacher, rather than engage which the issues which can drive us to search without rather than look within for resolution of the issues, or perhaps life anxieties that can underpin the issues that brought us to Yoga in the first place.
+I feel personally these are factors which can often drive students to look for stimulus from the latest new Yoga studio, or a new variety of class, or style, or even teacher, rather than engage with the issues which can drive us to search without rather than look within for resolution of the issues, or perhaps life anxieties that can underpin the issues that brought us to Yoga in the first place.

 “Yoga is about looking inwards at what we fear most,